 Rocket Record lets you perfect your Arabic pronunciation.
 Just listen to the native speaker audio and then use the microphone icon to record yourself.
 Once you’re done, you’ll get a score out of 100 on your pronunciation and can listen to your own audio playback.
 (Use a headset mic for best results.)
 Problems?
 Click here!

-That's it!
+So that’s the whole alphabet!
+It's also all for today.
 Make sure you come back to this lesson as your point of reference if you need to work on reciting your alphabet!
-Here are a few recommended Arabic lessons to try next!